 - A US passport card

-- A NEXUS, SENTRI or FAST card
+- A NEXUS card, SENTRI or FAST card

 - An enhanced driver’s license (only available in certain states)

 The only exceptions are for children and people on “closed-loop” cruises.
 Children under the age of 16 can use their birth certificates, naturalization certificates or certificates of citizenship instead of a passport if they are traveling by land or by sea.
+However, this is not recommended by the US Department of State.
+If there is an emergency and you need to fly home, you will not be allowed to board an airplane without a passport book.

 Americans traveling to Canada on a closed-loop cruise (one that begins and ends in the same US port) can travel with their driver’s licenses or state -issued ID cards and their birth certificates or naturalization certificates.